Interactive Simulations with JSPlotly

-To illustrate the potential use of JSPlotly for Biochemistry and related areas, here are some examples of simulations and data analysis, whose graphs are often found in textbooks and related content.
-To get the most out of each topic, try following the suggestions for parametric manipulation of the codes in each topic.
+To illustrate the potential use of JSPlotly for Biochemistry and related areas, some examples follow for plots, simulations, data analysis, and applications, whose contents are frequently found in textbooks and technical-scientific sources.
+For better use of each theme, try to follow the code Suggestions for each object.

 4. Use the mouse for interactivity and/or edit the code.